NoRedInk/elm-style-guide/README.md

 Our Elm apps generally take this form:

 - Main.elm
-- Model.elm
-- Update.elm
-- View.elm
-- Flags.elm
+    - `type alias Flags = { ...a record that directly corresponds to the JSON page data... }`
+    - `flagsDecoder : Json.Decode.Decoder Flags`
+    - `type alias Model = { ...a record with fields... }`
+    - `init : Flags -> (Model, Cmd Msg)`
+    - `type Msg = ... variants for each possible message ...
+    - `update : Msg -> Model -> (Model, Cmd Msg)`
+    - `view : Model -> Html Msg`

-Inside **`Model.elm`**, we contain the actual model for the view state of our program.
+Inside **`Model`**, we contain the actual model for the view state of our program.
 Note that we generally don't include non-view state inside here, preferring to instead generalize things away from the view where possible.
 For example, we might have a record with a list of assignments in our `Model` file, but the assignment type itself would be in a module called `Data.Assignment`.

-**`Update.elm`** contains our update code.
-This includes the `Msg` types for our view.
+**`Msg`/`update`** contains our update code.
 Inside here most of our business logic lives.

-Inside **`View.elm`**, we define the view for our model and set up any event handlers we need.
+Inside **`view`**, we define the view for our model and set up any event handlers we need.

-**`Flags.elm`** contains a decoder for the flags of the app.
+**`Flags/flagsDecoder`** is a decoder for the flags of the app.
 We aim to keep our decoders basic and so decode into a special `Flags` type that mirrors the structure of the raw JSON instead of the structure of the `Model` type.
 The `Flags` and `Model` modules should not depend on each other.

 **`Main.elm`** is our entry file.
 Here, we import everything from the other files and actually connect everything together.